Phased Headless Rollouts

 To learn more about using Einstein Activities in a phased headless context, see Einstein Activities for Phased Headless Rollouts.

-In addition to session bridging, the SLAS plug-in cartridge allows you to implement other shopper-friendly features, such as 90-day user sessions and basket persistence.
+In addition to session bridging, the Plugin SLAS cartridge allows you to implement other shopper-friendly features, such as 90-day user sessions and basket persistence.

 Important Considerations for SLAS Cartridge Users

-The plugin_slas cartridge makes multiple calls to various APIs, which can impact storefront performance.
+The Plugin SLAS cartridge makes multiple calls to various APIs, which can impact storefront performance.
 Before adding the cartridge to a production storefront, compare the performance of your storefront with and without the cartridge to decide if it’s right for you.

 The cartridge also introduces a redirect under the following conditions:

-• When a shopper doesn’t have a session cookie yet
+• When a shopper logs in

 • When a shopper’s session cookie has expired